air-display/airplay-internal/src/pairing_process.md

    DACP-ID: 7136391BB370A579
    User-Agent: AirPlay/425.1
    X-Apple-ProtocolVersion: 1

    bplist00...Yqualifier..ZtxtAirPlay..................................."
    ```
    You may note that this is a request with GET method, but it has body data.
 Because it is not HTTP but RTSP protocol data.

-   For this request, we can ignore data the body data and response with a binary property list data including required information.
-For example, reply this request with the following response.
+   For this request, we can ignore the body data and response with a binary property list data including required information.
+For example, reply his  request with the following response.
    Response:
    ```
    Audio-Jack-Status: Connected; type=digital